Ares-Developers/Ares-docs/new/weapons/ivanbombs.rst

 their own controls.
 With :game:`Ares` it is now possible to create new Ivan Bomb-esque weapons -- new types of sticky bomb with whatever settings you like.

+:game:`Ares` adds the Death Bombs feature, which was originally planned to be in but were cut from the game before :game:`Red Alert 2` was released.
+Death Bombs can rig victims with bombs that will not detonate automatically, but remain active either until the unit dies to go off then, or the owner manually detonates it, if allowed.

 :game:`Ares` now also supports shrapnel weapons, as long as they have a :tag:`CellSpread` of :value:`0.5` or more.